softicar/github-runner/README.md

 - On the runner machine, that malicious code is executed with the permissions of the user that runs the build.
 - This way, files on the runner machine can be manipulated, and/or available network access can be exploited.
 - This enables DOS-, injection-, cache-poisoning- and other kinds of attacks against the runner machine and/or connected machines, unless counter-measures are applied.
-- SoftiCAR GitHub Runner therefore sandboxes the build execution.
+- _SoftiCAR GitHub Runner_ therefore sandboxes the build execution.
 It accepts the fact that the runner machine may get compromised – but it limits the consequences by:
   1. Creating and registering an ephemeral runner in an unprivileged Docker container,
   1. Executing the build on the containerized runner, and
   1. Unregistering and disposing the containerized runner after the build.
-- Yet, SoftiCAR GitHub Runner by itself **does not** provide network isolation of builds.
+- Yet, _SoftiCAR GitHub Runner_ by itself **does not** provide network isolation of builds.
 This needs to be solved on network infrastructure level.

 ### 5.2 Efficiency

 As a result of the sandboxing approach, the runner containers are disposed after each build, and so are their internal caches.

 This would result in Docker images, Gradle plugins and Gradle dependencies being downloaded from the internet for every single build, which would be wasteful in terms of bandwidth and time consumption.
-To avoid those repeated downloads, said build-time dependencies need to be cached outside the Docker container of the SoftiCAR GitHub Runner.
+To avoid those repeated downloads, said build-time dependencies need to be cached outside the Docker container of the _SoftiCAR GitHub Runner_.

-SoftiCAR GitHub Runner therefore employs [Sonatype Nexus](https://github.com/sonatype/nexus-public) as a persistent pull-through cache proxy, in a separate Docker container.
+_SoftiCAR GitHub Runner_ therefore employs [Sonatype Nexus](https://github.com/sonatype/nexus-public) as a persistent pull-through cache proxy, in a separate Docker container.

 ## 6 Architecture